 The REIT is subject to the risks associated with debt financing, including the risk that mortgages and credit facilities will not be refinanced on terms as favourable as those of the existing indebtedness.
-As at December 31, 2021, the REIT had no material outstanding balance of floating interest rate debt.
+For the year ended December 31, 2022, the increase or decrease in annual net income for each 1% change in interest rates on floating-rate debt would amount to \$372.

 The REIT's objective when managing interest rate risk is to minimize the volatility of the REIT's income.
-As at December 31, 2021, interest rate risk has been minimized because all of the long-term debt is financed at fixed interest rates with maturities scheduled over a number of years.
+As at December 31, 2022, interest rate risk has been minimized because substantially all of the long-term debt is financed at fixed interest rates with maturities scheduled over a number of years.